Ongoing Projects

 Older Adult Mental Health Service Use & Suicide Risk

-Older adults represent a growing population who present with historically high rates of suicide, yet little research has examined mental health service use among older adults at risk.
+Older adults represent a growing population who present with historically high rates of suicide.
 This cross-sectional, quantitative analysis examines predictors of suicide risk and mental health service use among a community sample and a national sample of older adults at risk of suicide using the Andersen Behavioral Model of Health Services Use.